UMich-CURLY/cheetah_inekf_lcm/README.md

 # cheetah_inekf_lcm
-Contact-Aided Invariant Extended Kalman Filtering for Mini Cheetah with LCM.
+This project contains a contact-aided invariant-ekf for Mini Cheetah with LCM.
+The program runs real-time on the UP Board computer inside Mini Cheetah.

 This repository has the following features:
 * Use LCM for lightweight communication with other programs.